CECapps/clox/CHALLENGES.md

 Ran across this by accident.
 https://nullprogram.com/blog/2018/07/31/

-Task: Add the string hash function `prospector32s` and benchmark both speed and collisions.
+~~Task: Add the string hash function `prospector32s` and benchmark both speed and collisions.
 Low collisions are the most important metric.
-String hashing is a rare thing compared to looking up string keys in a hash.
+String hashing is a rare thing compared to looking up string keys in a hash.~~

+I created a benchmark while working on creating hashes for all Values instead of just ObjStrings.
+While doing so, it became very obvious that having a low collision rate is paramount to key seeking performance.
+The lines for insert performance vs collision rate intersect at about a 50% fill rate.
+The vanilla 75% fill rate for the strings table results in a ~80% collision rate at maximum capacity.
+Best fill rate for minimal collisions ( -> best speed) is <25%.

+It is possible that the test has been biased through the use of the a lazy RNG.
+There was a noticible drop-off in collision rate once there were more than 32768 slots.

+Task: Benchmark this again, in C, using a better source of random data.
+This time, compare the performance of the selected 64-bit hash vs doing two rounds of a 32-bit hash function, then both.
+How much does the bit manipulation matter in comparison to having to deal with walking the array to deal with a collision?
+Does running the data through additional hashing (such as `triple32` in the article) gain any additional hash collision benefit?

-Priority: medium
+Priority: low, after GCs

 ### Challenge 3
 > Write a handful of different benchmark programs to validate our hash table